dolthub/docs/content/concepts/dolt/sql/table.md

 Dolt and MySQL are [row major](https://en.wikipedia.org/wiki/Row-_and_column-major_order), meaning row values are stored next to each other as best as possible.
 However, MySQL stores data in a binary tree structure while Dolt stores table data on disk using a content-addressed binary tree called a [prolly tree](../../../architecture/storage-engine/prolly-tree.md).
 This setup makes Dolt [fairly comparable in query performance to MySQL](../../../reference/sql/benchmarks/latency.md) while also providing fast `diff` between versions.
 Fast `diff` powers Dolt's version control capabilities.

+## Interaction with Dolt Version Control

+Dolt versions table schema and data.
+A table in Dolt is akin to a file in Git, it is the unit of change.
+Tables are the target of `dolt add`.

 ## Example

 ```